-Explain why you're asking the questions.
-Participants are more likely to respond if they feel there will be a valuable outcome, like the possibility of a future project that will attempt to address their needs.

-Keep it short and simple.
+- □ Explain why you're asking the questions.
+Participants are more likely to respond if they feel there will be a valuable outcome, such as the possibility of a future project. - □ Keep it short and simple.
 If your survey is too long, respondents may rush their responses or even drop out of the survey before completing it.
-Make sure your questions are brief and specific.

-Make sure your questions are unbiased.
-Avoid leading questions like "Would you like to see a new library in the vacant lot instead of a playground?" in favor of a more neutral form: "What would you like to see developed in the vacant lot?
-A) library B) playground C) other (please describe)"

-Conduct a small pilot of the survey.
+Make sure your questions are brief and specific. - Make sure your questions are unbiased.
+Avoid leading questions such as "Would you like to see a new library in the vacant lot instead of a playground?" in favor of more neutral wording: "What would you like to see developed in the vacant lot? a) library b) playground c) other (please describe)." - □ Conduct a small pilot of the survey.
 Testing your survey can reveal whether your questions are clear and specific.